bluehalo/ngx-leaflet/README.md

 If none of the baselayers can be found on the map, it will add the first layer it finds in the ```L.control.LayersObject``` and use that as the new baselayer.
 Layers are compared using instance equality.

-> **The ```baseLayers``` input assumes the bound object is immutable.**
-> Mutation changes will not be detected.
-> For changes to be detected and applied, make sure to set the bound variable to a new instance.
-> This is a performance-related design decision to avoid excessively deep-comparing the contents of the baseLayers object.

 If you use this directive, you can still manually use the ```leafletLayers``` directive, but you will not be able to use the ```leafletLayersControl``` directive.
 This directive internally uses the layers control, so if you add both, they'll interfere with each other.
 Because it uses ```L.control.Layers``` under the hood, you can still provide options for the layers control.